nestivi/visual_sequential_schemes_recognition/README.md

 4. **Check that the test video exists**

-    - The test video should be located in the tests/test.mp4 file.
+    - The test video should be located in the tests/.

     - If the file has a different name or path, update the VIDEO_FILE variable in src/vssr/config.py.

+---

 ## Running the program